masterflitzer/runtime-gradle-plugin/README.md

 ###### How to use

-Change the plugin ID from `org.beryx.runtime` to `com.dua3.gradle.runtime` in your Gradle build files.
+Change the plugin ID from `org.beryx.runtime` to `com.datavitec.runtime` in your Gradle build files.

 ##### The following is the content of the original README.